shibinjudahpaul/OpenCV-Projects/VideoStabilizationUsingOptialFlow/README.md

 ## Video Stabilization Using Point Feature Matching

 This digital form of stabilization is acheived in three broad steps,
-1. Motion estimation - Transformation parameters between two consecutive frames are calculated and rigid transforms are calculated.
+1. Motion estimation - Transformation parameters between two consecutive frames are calculated (Rigid Transforms)
 2. Motion smoothing - Unwanted motion is removed by calculating a windowed moving average between frames and trajectory between the now smooth frames are calculated.
 3. Image composition - The stabilized video is reconstructed in accordance to the calculated trajectory matrix.